 Rajesh Ramaswamy was a PhD student with the MOSAIC Group from September 2007 until November 2011.
 He is an Indian citizen, born in Pondicherry, India, on the 10th of April 1983 and he studied in the world's spice capital, Chennai (Madras), India.
 After leaving the MOSAIC Group with a doctoral degree from ETH Zurich, Rajesh became a quantitative analyst with IMC Financial Markets in Amsterdam, The Netherlands.
 Since August 2013, he is a Postdoctoral Fellow at the Max Planck Institute for the Physics of Complex Systems (MPI-PKS) in Dresden, Germany.
-Since August 2014 he is an Alexander von Humboldt Postdoctoral Fellow at the Max Planck Institute for the Physics of Complex Systems (MPI-PKS) in Dresden, Germany.
+From 2014 until 2017, he Rajesh was an Alexander von Humboldt Postdoctoral Fellow at the Max Planck Institute for the Physics of Complex Systems (MPI-PKS) in Dresden, Germany.
+Since 2017, he is heading the data science division at the global pharmaceutical company EMD Merck-Serono in their Boston office in the USA.

 From 2000-2004, Rajesh pursued his Bachelor of Engineering (B.Eng.) studies in Electronics and Communication at Sri Venkateswara College of Engineering, University of Madras, Chennai, India.
 For his Bachelor project, he was involved in designing a digital signal processor for mission-critical applications.
 During his Bachelor's, he was an undergraduate research trainee at the Waran Research Foundation (WARFT), Chennai, India, where he was introduced to neuroscience and biophysics by Prof. N. Venkateswaran, Director of WARFT.